Blane245/musicgenerator/README.md

 * move the value up
 * move the value down

   Each sequence is bounded by a lower and upper limit and each move is done with a given step size.
-The speed dimension controls the time at which each transition in teh other dimensions occur.
+The speed dimension controls the time at which each transition in the other dimensions occur.
 When an attribute hits an upper or lower limit, the value is reversed.
-For example, if pan is to move right and the suggest value is to move futher right, the value is changed to move down.
+For example, if pan is aleardy at its upper limit and the suggested value is to move futher up, the value is changed to move down.
 Thus, the containment walls are not 'sticky'.
 The number of sources in a SPRG depends on the length of the generator time and the time frame of each random interval.

   Starting notes are taken from the Soundfont file preset.

 3. A Noise Generator (Noise).
-This generator will create white or gausian from the start to stop time.
+This generator will create white or gaussian noise from the start to stop time.
 It is broken up into 0.1 second duration sources for this interval to provide for volume and pan changes to occur during this period.
 Gaussian noise have a center frequency (Hz) and standard deviation that is applied to the amplitude of the noise.
-Volume and pan values have center, amplitude, frequency, and phase values and have the same repetitive types as SFPG
+Volume and pan values have center, amplitude, frequency, and phase values and have the same repetitive types as SFPG.

-# Tracks
+# CMG Data Structure

-Generators are grouped together in tracks.
-A track may have zero or more generators assigned to it.
-The generators in a track may be of any type.
-Tracks may be muted or played solo.
-All tracks that are to be played solo are played together.
-Muting takes precendence over solo.
+The data structure is hierachial:

+*  Called CMGFile, this includes all attributes that apply to all other attributes.
+It includes a filename, the room compressor, the room equalizer, the name of the soundfont file and its contexts, and a collection of tracks.
+* Called TimeLine, this includes attributes that define the left most time to be displayed, the current zoom level, and its component's hight and width on the screen.
+This data element is independent of CMGFile: time line setting persist between files.
+* Called Track, this is an instance of the track collection belonging to a CMGFile.
+Each track has name, solo, and mute attributes and a collection of generators.
+This provide the means by which generators can be assigned to different tracks for origanizational purposes.
+* Call Generator, this is an instance of a generator collection and is the source of the sound that is produced by CMG.
+There are currently four types of generators.

+    * CMG - this generator is the parent of those below and will not generate sound.
+It contains the attributes that are common to all generators.
+This includes a name, start and end times, mute and solo flags, and a vertical position with the track's timeline.
+When previewing and recording it hold the audio context for the generator.
+    * The three types of genrators that produce sound are listed above.

 # Web Audio Routing Graph

 A Web Audio graph is constructed when a user selects preview or play.
 In either case, the graph is the same, only the audio context destination is changed.
-The graph is constructed using the muting and solo attributes of the tracks and the muting attributes of the generators.
+The graph is constructed using time line interval selector, the muting and solo attributes of the tracks, and the muting attributes of the generators.
 A single generator may be previewed.
 The following figure illustrates the audio graph using an example where their are an abitrary number of tracks containing an arbitrary number of generators.

 The upper figure focuses on overall structure from the generators to the compressor.
-The lower figure focuses on the multiple sources of a single generator.
+The lower figure focuses on the multiple sources of a single generator. [^1]<br>

 ![Web Audio Routine Graph](SPPath-2024-11-08-142543.png)